MEGA65/open-roms/doc/Development.md

 Bits 3 and 4 are extension to the original variable, compatible with the C128 ROMs API.
 There is no official way to retrieve `NO_SCRL` status as of yet.
 The `40/80` key status cannot be retrieved in C64 mode at all (C128 hardware limitation).

+#### NMI vector modification

+Before modifying NMI vector, set it's high byte to 0.
+The ROM routine considers such address invalid and won't try to call the custom code, thus preventing a crash if interrupt happens in the worst possible moment.

 #### Mega65 native mode

 Mega65 build starts in legacy mode, which is intended to be reasonably compatible with the C64 ROMs.
 However, a native Mega65 mode is planned too, to make it easier to utilise extra features of this machine.
 Soo far the following has been done: